krishh2512/IAC-with-Terraform/README.md

 Terraform is an open-source infrastructure as code software tool created by HashiCorp.
 It allows users to define and provision infrastructure using a simple, human-readable language called HashiCorp Configuration Language (HCL), and to manage popular service providers as well as custom in-house solutions.

 To run Terraform, you will first need to install it on your system.
-This can typically be done by downloading the appropriate binary for your system from the Terraform (https://developer.hashicorp.com/terraform/downloads), and then adding it to your system's PATH.
+This can typically be done by downloading the appropriate binary for your system from the Terraform website (https://developer.hashicorp.com/terraform/downloads), and then adding it to your system's PATH.

 Once Terraform is installed, you can run it by executing the "terraform" command in your command line interface (CLI).